 After all, a generation of Brisbane radio listeners might end up not knowing the art of quality commercial talkback radio with a local orator of the medium such as Haydn Sargent, and that will affect all of us in ways, we cannot imagine.

-So, make local radio matter again: Macquarie, and Brisbane, and the nation wants to hear your response.
+So, make local radio matter again: Macquarie: Brisbane, and Australia wants to hear your response.

 Operator of kuttsywoodscouch.blogspot.com